GiselaSolis/Nabi-page/README.md

 # Nabi-page
 Exercise
-Used HTML, Bootstra, CSS, Javascript
+Used HTML, CSS, Javascript & Bootstrap

 See the resunt <a href="https://giselasolis.github.io/Nabi-page/"> here </a>